-As of December 31, 2015 and 2014 the Agency's investments in repurchase agreements are all collateralized by US Treasury or US Government securities.
-The Agency's investments in US Government Agencies, US Treasury Strips, US Government Agency Strips and Collateralized Mortgage Obligations are rated Aaa by Moody's Investor Service and AA+ by Standard and Poor's Corporation.
-The Agency's investments in commercial paper at December 31, 2015 were rated A-1+ by S&P and P-1 by Moody's.
+As of December 31, 2016, and 2015 the Agency has no investments in repurchase agreements.
+The Agency's investments in US Government Agencies, US Treasury Strips, US Treasury Securities and Collateralized Mortgage Obligations are rated Aaa by Moody's Investor Service and AA+ by Standard and Poor's Corporation.
+The Agency's investments in commercial paper at December 31, 2016 were rated A-1+ by S&P and P-1 by Moody's.
 The Agency's investments in Money Market Instruments-namely, in the North Carolina Capital Management Trust- Cash Portfolio, are rated AAAm by Standard and Poor's Corporation.
 The investments in the North Carolina Capital Management Trust - Term Portfolio are not rated by any rating agency.